tacticrealtime/boilerplate-primitive/README.md

 #### Image Asset Specifics
 Huge amount of various banner formats creates several problems for pixel-perfect fitment of dynamic images.
 While designing a template, you have to keep in mind that TACTIC™ offers several features for image positioning and cropping.
 Every image can be cropped and aligned for square, portrait and landscape formats independently.
 #### Animation
-Animation becomes very sensitive case for mobile devices because of high CPU usage.
+Animation becomes very sensitive case for mobile devices because of high PPU usage.
 Some advertisers have strict limitations which have to be analysed before designing a template.
 Avoiding unnecessary animation will help to fit most of advertiser guidelines and increase user experience.
 #### Frames
 It is possible to use frames for any banner element in the creative.
 Frames can be switched automatically, by interaction with user, or both.
 We offer ready-made solution for frame controls in the Boilerplate package example.